cypress-io/cypress/CONTRIBUTING.md

 **Once you learn how to use Cypress, you can contribute in many ways:**

-- Join the [Cypress Gitter chat](https://on.cypress.io/chat) and answer questions.
+- Join the [Cypress Gitter chat](https://on.cypress.io/chat) or [Discord](https://on.cypress.io/discord) and answer questions.
 Teaching others how to use Cypress is a great way to learn more about how it works.
 - Blog about Cypress.
 We display blogs featuring Cypress on our [Examples](https://on.cypress.io/examples) page.
 If you'd like your blog featured, [open a PR to add it to our docs](https://github.com/cypress-io/cypress-documentation/blob/develop/CONTRIBUTING.md#adding-examples).
 - Write some documentation or improve our existing docs.
-Know another language?
-You can help us translate them.
 See our [guide to contributing to our docs](https://github.com/cypress-io/cypress-documentation/blob/master/CONTRIBUTING.md).
 - Give a talk about Cypress.
 [Contact us](mailto:support@cypress.io) ahead of time and we'll send you some swag. :shirt:

 **Want to dive deeper into how Cypress works?
 There are several ways you can help with the development of Cypress:**

-- [Report bugs](https://github.com/cypress-io/cypress/issues/new?template=1-bug-report.md) by opening an issue.
+- [Report bugs](https://github.com/cypress-io/cypress/issues/new) by opening an issue.
-- [Request features](https://github.com/cypress-io/cypress/issues/new?template=3-feature.md) by opening an issue.
+- [Request features](https://github.com/cypress-io/cypress/issues/new) by opening an issue.
 - [Help triage existing issue](#triaging-issues).
 - Write code to address an issue.
 We have some issues labeled as [`first-timers-only`](https://github.com/cypress-io/cypress/labels/first-timers-only) that are good place to start.
-[Please thoroughly read our writing code guide](#writing-code).
+Please thoroughly read our [Writing Code guide](#writing-code).

 ## Table of Contents